slgrobotics/robots_bringup/Docs/MakeYourOwn/README.md

 - Integrating a "*local override*" joystick (DraggerJoystick.ino)
 - Integrating a "[Parking Sensor](https://photos.app.goo.gl/WsqkA4XpYSLrVDX59)" (sonars) - code available [here](https://github.com/slgrobotics/Misc/tree/master/Arduino/Sketchbook/ParkingSensorI2C)

+A similar **Teensy 4.x [firmware](https://github.com/slgrobotics/Misc/blob/master/Arduino/Sketchbook/WheelsROS_Seggy/WheelsROS_Seggy.ino) for BLDC Wheel Motors** is "plug-in compatible" with the above, when it comes to serial communication to the ROS2 driver.

-While you may need to adapt the Arduino software to match your specific robot base, the ROS 2 driver can be used as-is.
+While you may need to adapt the Arduino software to match your specific robot base, the ROS 2 "*diffdrive_arduino*" driver can be used as-is.
 The firmware was written for and tested on Arduino Mega 2560, but should run fine with minimal modifications on any microcontroller which can be programmed using Arduino IDE (Raspberry Pi Pico, for example).

+The Teensy 4.x BLDC driver is proven on [Seggy](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Seggy) robot.

 ----------------